hossain-khan/medium-api-android-sample/README.md

 }
 ```

-Remember, since the `ApiClient()` constructor does not call `createDefaultAdapter()`,  we need to manually call this after `ApiClient` instance is created.
+Remember, since the `ApiClient()` constructor does not invoke `createDefaultAdapter()`,  we need to manually invoke this after `ApiClient` instance is created.
 See example below.

-Here is my **[github gist](https://gist.github.com/amardeshbd/063213c29ebc5bf98ff071df0c22a44c)** of complete `ApiClient` class.
+Here is my **[github gist](https://gist.github.com/amardeshbd/063213c29ebc5bf98ff071df0c22a44c)** of modified `ApiClient` class.

 > `TODO` Report this issue to swagger-codegen project.

 Using Generated Library
 -----------------------
-Once you have generated code with modificate stated above, now you can use your [generated self-issued access tokens](https://github.com/Medium/medium-api-docs#22-self-issued-access-tokens) from medium.com's [user settings](https://medium.com/me/settings) to access the endpoints.
+Once you have generated code with modification mentioned above, you can use your [generated self-issued access tokens](https://github.com/Medium/medium-api-docs#22-self-issued-access-tokens) from medium.com's [user settings](https://medium.com/me/settings) to access the endpoints.

 Create an instance of `ApiClient` using following code.